outpaddling/TI-99/README.md

 industry.

-This is a collection of old programs I wrote as a kid that I deemed worth sharing.
+This is a collection of old programs I wrote as a kid that I deemed worth sharing, as well as some interesting tools like the C99 compiler that are a little difficult to track down elsewhere.
 The collection will grow as I find time to sift through the many files I have transferred from numerous disorganized floppy disks.